 The transportation planning process is aided by the development of a 2040 Long Range Transporation Plan that looks at transportation activities for the next 20-30 years and helps to ensure a regionally integrated transportation system, a Transportation Improvement Program (TIP) which covers transportation improvements over the next three years and the Unified Work Program (UWP) that details an annual list of tasks and planned expenditures.

 The Unified Work Program (UWP) identifies transportation issues facing the urbanized area and indicates work items to be undertaken to address those issues.
 These issues have been identified through a joint planning effort of the MACC’s members.
-The Draft FY20 UWP is now ready for public comment and review.
+The FY2020 UWP has gone through public review and was approved by the MACC’s Policy Board on June 3rd, 2019.

 The Area Airport Authority Exploratory Committee, organized by the MACC, first convened on October 29, 2004.
 The Committee was charged with exploring the advisability and feasibility of forming a Michigan Community Airports Act airport authority to assume operation of Tulip City Airport from the City of Holland.